Cogmasters/concord/README.md

 $ brew install curl (Homebrew)
 $ port install curl (MacPorts)
 ```

+#### A note about SIGINT handling
+By default, Concord will not handle SIGINT (i.e. Control-C).
+You can enable
+the handler for this by adding `-DSIGINTCATCH` to the `CFLAGS` variable in
+the Makefile.

 ### Setting up your environment

 #### Clone Concord into your workspace